-Staff reviews the information filed annually by each EDU and CRES provider in individual PUCO dockets, each of which is then accompanied by a Commission Finding and Order.

-See Ohio Adm.Code 4901:1-40-05(B).

-This report uses the term "non-solar energy resources" to represent the total renewable energy resource requirement net of the specific solar requirement.

-Based on the compliance status reports, the companies obtained RECs and S-RECs through several different methods including, but not limited to, self-generation, bilateral transactions, brokers, residential REC programs and the use of requests for proposals.
+- 4 See Ohio Adm.Code 4901:1-40-05(B). - 5 Staff reviews the information filed annually by each EDU and CRES provider in individual PUCO dockets, each of which is then accompanied by a Commission Finding and Order. - 6 This report uses the term "non-solar energy resources" to represent the total renewable energy resource requirement net of the specific solar requirement. - 7 Based on the compliance status reports, the companies obtained RECs and S-RECs through several different methods including, but not limited to, self-generation, bilateral transactions, brokers, residential REC programs and the use of requests for proposals.

-Attribute tracking systems act as electronic bookkeepers for RECs and S-RECs and maintain an accounting system that facilitates several regulatory processes including compliance verification.
-During the 2016 RPS compliance year, Ohio's EDUs and CRES providers used the following tracking systems to monitor their compliance efforts: the PJM Environmental Information Services Generation Attribute Tracking System (GATS) and the Midwest Renewable Energy Tracking System (M-RETS).
-The PUCO maintains a regulatory account with each tracking system that permits the PUCO to review the REC and S-REC data associated with each company's compliance efforts.
+Attribute tracking systems act as electronic bookkeepers for RECs and S-RECs and maintain an accounting system that facilitates several regulatory processes including compliance verification.8 During the 2017 RPS compliance year, Ohio's EDUs and CRES providers used the following tracking systems to monitor their compliance efforts: the PJM Environmental Information Services Generation Attribute Tracking System (GATS) and the Midwest Renewable Energy Tracking System (M-RETS).9 The PUCO maintains a regulatory account with each tracking system that permits the PUCO to review the REC and S-REC data associated with each company's compliance efforts.10

 Compliance obligations are a result of a company's historic retail electric sales in the state.
-As consumers continue to exercise their choice of electric providers, the compliance obligations are gradually shifting from EDUs to CRES providers.
-Pursuant to the EDUs and CRES providers' 2016 compliance filings, the EDUs were responsible for approximately twenty-seven percent (27.0%) of the overall compliance obligation in 2016 with seventy-three percent (73.0%) assignable to CRES providers.
+As consumers continue to exercise their choice of electric providers, the compliance obligations have been gradually shifting from EDUs to CRES providers.
+Pursuant to the EDUs and CRES providers' 2017 compliance filings, the EDUs were responsible for approximately twenty-three percent (23.0%) of the overall compliance obligation in 2017 with seventy-seven percent (77.0%) assignable to CRES providers.

-The information in Table 1 below summarizes the 2016 compliance performances, as presented by the EDUs and CRES providers in their respective annual compliance status reports.
-The 2016 RPS Report combines the details for the CRES providers to protect certain individual company data for which CRES providers have requested confidential treatment.
-As shown in Table 1, both the EDUs and CRES providers reported meeting, if not exceeding, their compliance obligations during 2016 for both solar and non-solar categories.
-As noted above, each company's compliance with the RPS is reviewed by the PUCO, and therefore the information contained in the status reports may be subsequently verified or modified based on the PUCO's review.
-Thus, the data provided in Table 1 is as filed by the companies, and not as verified or modified by the PUCO.
+The information in Table 1 below summarizes the 2017 compliance performances, as presented by the EDUs and CRES providers in their respective annual compliance status reports.11 The 2017 RPS Report combines the details for the CRES providers in order to protect certain individual company data for which CRES providers have requested confidential treatment.
+As shown in Table 1, in the aggregate both the EDUs and CRES providers reported meeting, if not exceeding, their compliance obligations during 2017 for both solar and non-solar categories.
+As noted above, each company's compliance with the RPS is reviewed by the PUCO, and therefore the information contained in the status reports may subsequently be verified or modified based on the PUCO's review.